samblouir/zeusids_installer/README.md

 # zeusids_installer
 Pulls down an image of the Zeus Intrusion Detection System and installs Docker, NVIDIA drivers, CUDA 11.2, Tensorflow, PyTorch, etc...

 Designed for Ubuntu 20.04.
-Versions for Ubuntu 16.04 and 18.04 available (just message me)!
+Versions for Ubuntu 16.04 and 18.04 available.
+Just message me!

 To run this, download zeusids_installer.sh, open the terminal (CTRL+ALT+T), cd to the directory this file is located in, and run this command: